 [START FIGURE 3.24 HERE]

 Biases in zonal mean and equatorial sea surface temperature (SST) in CMIP5 and CMIP6 models.
-CMIP6 (red), CMIP5 (blue) and HighResMIP (green) multi-model mean (a) zonally-averaged SST bias; (b) equatorial SST bias; and (c) equatorial SST compared to observed mean SST (black line) for 1979-1999.
+CMIP6 (red), CMIP5 (blue) and HighResMIP (green) multi-model mean (a) zonally averaged SST bias; (b) equatorial SST bias; and (c) equatorial SST compared to observed mean SST (black line) for 1979–1999.
 The inter-model 5th and 95th percentiles are depicted by the respective shaded range.
-Model climatologies are derived from the 1979-1999 mean of the historical simulations, using one simulation per model.
-The Hadley Centre Sea Ice and Sea Surface Temperature version 1 (HadISST) (Rayner et al., 2003) observational climatology for 1979-1999 is used as the reference for the error calculation in (a) and (b); and for observations in (c).
+Model climatologies are derived from the 1979–1999 mean of the historical simulations, using one simulation per model.
+The Hadley Centre Sea Ice and Sea Surface Temperature version 1 (HadISST) (Rayner et al., 2003) observational climatology for 1979–1999 is used as the reference for the error calculation in (a) and (b); and for observations in (c).
 Further details on data sources and processing are available in the chapter data table (Table 3.SM.1).

 [END FIGURE 3.24 HERE]